Grand Valley State University: Public safety

-The Grand Valley Police Department provides law enforcement services for the Allendale Campus.
+The Grand Valley Police Department provides law enforcement services for the Valley Campus.
 While the department is self-empowered to enforce its jurisdiction, officers are also deputized by the Ottawa County Sheriff's Department.
 Because Allendale doesn't have a police department, the Grand Valley State University Police can handle cases anywhere in Ottawa County, mainly in Allendale and the area surrounding the campus.
 The department handles other security issues, such as parking and driving violations, community policing, as well lost and found.
 Allendale Fire Department serves the campus.
 The Department of Public Safety also employs several students who assist the department by performing a variety of clerical and security based duties and services.

-The Pew Campus Security and Regional Centers is an entity distinct from the Department of Public safety, and handles security and public safety issues for the Grand Rapids Pew Campus and all Regional Centers including the Holland (MI) Meijer Campus, the Muskegon (MI) campus and the Traverse City (MI) campus.
+The City Campus Security and Regional Centers is an entity distinct from the Department of Public safety, and handles security and public safety issues for the City Campus and all Regional Centers including the Holland (MI) Meijer Campus, the Muskegon (MI) campus and the Traverse City (MI) campus.
 This department is not sworn or certified and relies on the Grand Rapids Police Department and other local law enforcement agencies for official law enforcement when necessary.

 Academics

-Glenn A. Niemeyer Learning and Living Center is home to the Frederik Meijer Honors College, and is located at GVSU-Allendale campus.
+Glenn A. Niemeyer Learning and Living Center is home to the Frederik Meijer Honors College, and is located on the GVSU Valley campus.

 Grand Valley State University is a large, primarily residential comprehensive university that has a large undergraduate enrollment and emphasis.
 GVSU offers over 200 areas of study, including 82 undergraduate majors and 36 graduate programs that include 74 graduate emphases and certificate programs at the certificate, bachelor's, post-bachelor's, master's, post-master's, and doctoral levels.
 GVSU conferred 4,448 undergraduate degrees and 1,033 graduate degrees in 2012–2013.
 Its most popular undergraduate majors, by 2021 graduates, were: